-The hardship exemption is determined automatically and annually based on a physician’s specialty designation under the Provider, Enrollment, Chain and Ownership System (PECOS).
-Anesthesiology’s specialty designation is 05.
-The hardship exemption opportunity could last up to five years; however, CMS could revisit the exemption before then.
-ASA has and will continue to advocate that this exemption be maintained.
+The hardship exemption is automatically determined and annually based on a physician’s specialty designation under the Provider, Enrollment, Chain and Ownership System (PECOS).
+Physicians with the Anesthesiology specialty designation of “05” do not need to complete the hardship exemption form.
+CMS reserves the right to revisit this exemption at any point.
+ASA has and will continue to advocate that this important exemption be maintained.

-Additionally, ASA worked with Congressman Diane Black on legislation that, if enacted into law, would ease anesthesiologists’ participation in the EHR Incentive Program by exempting anesthesiologists from some of the criteria required to demonstrate meaningful use.
-These include: exempting anesthesiologists from providing clinical summaries to patients, exempting anesthesiologists from being required to provide patients with an electronic copy of their health information and exempting anesthesiologists and other eligible professionals from implementing drug to drug and drug to allergy interaction checks.
+ASA has also worked with Representative Diane Black (TN-06) on legislation that, if enacted into law, would ease anesthesiologists’ participation in the EHR Incentive Program by exempting anesthesiologists from some of the criteria required to demonstrate meaningful use.
+Such criteria include exempting anesthesiologists from providing clinical summaries to patients, exempting anesthesiologists from being required to provide patients with an electronic copy of their health information and exempting anesthesiologists and other eligible professionals from implementing drug-to-drug and drug-to-allergy interaction checks.

-On July 21, 2014, ASA submitted comments regarding the Centers for Medicare & Medicaid Services (CMS) proposed modifications to the Medicare and Medicaid Electronic Health Record Incentive Programs for 2014.
+July 21, 2014: ASA submitted comments regarding CMS proposed modifications to the Medicare and Medicaid EHR Incentive Programs for 2014.
 Many of the proposed provisions were finalized by CMS on August 28, 2014.

 January 14, 2013: ASA Comment Letter to ONC Health IT Policy Committee regarding proposed criteria for Meaningful Use Stage 3.